 - Proof of English Proficiency

 - The form must show that the student has enough funding to cover the cost of the first year of study.
-This form must include the required signatures, supporting bank statements, affirmation of support or official letters.
+This form must include the required signatures and supporting bank statements.
+Please note that you must include a line-by-line bank statement.
+A letter from a bank is not sufficient unless it is mailed to us directly from a bank.

 - International students currently studying in the United States on an F-1 visa will need to complete an International Transfer Request Form